-The information in the report to which this statement is attached that relates to Mineral Resources of the Wiluna Central Mine area is based on information compiled or reviewed by Mr Stuart Hutchin, a Competent Person who is a Member of the Australian Institute of Geoscientists (AIG).
-Stuart Hutchin is a fulltime employee of Mining One Consultants and has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Results, Mineral Resources and Ore Reserves'.
+The information in the report to which this statement is attached that relates to Mineral Resources of the Wiluna Central Mine Area is based on information compiled or reviewed by Mr Stuart Hutchin, a Competent Person who is a Member of the Australian Institute of Geoscientists (AIG).
+Stuart Hutchin is a full time employee of Mining One Consultants and has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Results, Mineral Resources and Ore Reserves'.
 Stuart Hutchin consents to the inclusion in this announcement of statements based on this information in the form and context in which it appears.

-The Company confirms that it is not aware of any new information or data that materially affects the information in the relevant ASX releases and excepted as otherwise noted in this document, all material assumptions and technical parameters underpinning the estimates in the relevant ASX releases continue to apply and have not materially changed.
+The Company confirms that it is not aware of any new information or data that materially affects the information in the ASX releases referenced in this document in relation to Mineral Resources and Ore Reserves, and that all material assumptions and technical parameters underpinning those Mineral Resource and Ore Reserve estimates continue to apply.
+The form and context in which the Competent Persons' findings are presented have not been materially modified or changed.